President of the Executive Council of the Irish Free State: Powers

-The result of these restrictions was, according to Brian Farrell, that the president of the Executive Council was closer to being the Executive Council's chairman or presiding officer, than its dominant leader.
+The result of these restrictions was, according to Brian Farrell, that the President of the Executive Council was closer to being the Council's chairman or presiding officer, than its dominant leader.
 Nonetheless a strong president could exercise authority beyond the limits laid down in the 1922 constitution.
-The president's weak position arose from the fact that the status of his office was modelled on that of the prime minister of the United Kingdom before 1918.
-Until 1918, the British prime minister's powers had been theoretically quite limited and, as a member of the cabinet, the office-holder was regarded strictly as primus inter pares.
+The President's weak position arose from the fact that the status of his office was modelled on that of the prime minister of the United Kingdom before 1918.
+Until 1918, the British Prime Minister's powers had been theoretically quite limited and, as a member of the cabinet, the office-holder was regarded strictly as primus inter pares.
 Under Prime Minister David Lloyd George, however, from 1918 onwards, the powers of the office increased, as Lloyd George unilaterally arrogated to himself a number of powers that had previously belonged to the Cabinet collectively, including, most significantly, the right to seek a parliamentary dissolution.

-In 1931, the Statute of Westminster 1931 removed nearly all of the UK Parliament's authority to legislate for the Irish Free State, which effectively gave the Free State de jure independence.
+In 1931, the Statute of Westminster 1931 removed nearly all of the UK Parliament's authority to legislate for the Irish Free State, which effectively gave it de jure independence.
 Soon after the Statute's passage, the Free State sought, and was granted, the right to have an Irish minister formally advise the King in the exercise of his powers and functions in the Irish Free State, to the exclusion of British ministers.
-This had the effect of giving the president of the Executive Council the right to advise the king in his capacity as His Majesty's Irish prime minister.
+This gave the President of the Executive Council the right to advise the king in his capacity as His Majesty's Irish prime minister.

 History

-The office of president of the Executive Council came into being on 6 December 1922 with the establishment of the Irish Free State, replacing the previous offices of president of Dáil Éireann and chairman of the Provisional Government.
-Only two individuals held the office of president of the Executive Council during its existence: W. T. Cosgrave, until 1932, and Éamon de Valera thereafter.
-Under a constitutional amendment passed in 1936 and legislation passed in 1937 the office of governor-general was abolished, with most of his powers being transferred to the Executive Council.
-At the same time, the president of the Executive Council ceased to be formally appointed by the governor-general, thenceforth simply being elected by the Dáil.
+The office of President of the Executive Council came into being on 6 December 1922 with the establishment of the Irish Free State, replacing the previous offices of President of Dáil Éireann and chairman of the Provisional Government.
+Only two individuals held the office of President of the Executive Council during its existence: W. T. Cosgrave, until 1932, and Éamon de Valera thereafter.
+Under a constitutional amendment passed in 1936 and legislation passed in 1937 the office of Governor-General was abolished, with most of his powers being transferred to the Executive Council.
+At the same time, the President of the Executive Council ceased to be formally appointed by the Governor-General, thenceforth simply being elected by the Dáil.

 The Irish Free State was reconstituted as 'Ireland' on 29 December 1937, when the present-day Constitution of Ireland came into effect.
-The new Constitution abolished the office of president of the Executive Council, replacing it with that of taoiseach (prime minister – literally meaning "Chieftain" or "Leader").
-The Taoiseach occupies a more powerful position than the president of the Executive Council did and has authority both to dismiss ministers individually and to request a dissolution of parliament on his own initiative.
+The new Constitution abolished the office of President of the Executive Council, replacing it with that of Taoiseach, literally meaning "Chieftain" or "Leader", although in Article 13 of the Constitution, the holder of the office is described as "the head of the Government or Prime Minister".
+The Taoiseach occupies a more powerful position than the President of the Executive Council did and has authority both to dismiss ministers individually and to request a dissolution of the Dáil on his own initiative.